orion-productions/oripro-jarvis-OperationalExcellence-proto1/README.md

 2. **Hit Enter** or click Send
 3. **Watch the AI** process your request through MCP tools
 4. **Get instant results** from your integrated services

+### Language Selection

+- **Language dropdown** - Located in the right panel header, next to "MCP Tools"
+- **8 languages available** - English (default), French, German, Spanish, Italian, Japanese, Chinese, Arabic
+- **Instant updates** - All UI elements update immediately when you change the language
+- **Persistent setting** - Your language preference is saved and restored automatically

 ### Scratchpad